-L8.
-Failing to Properly Wind Down TIE Activities.
+L9.
+Failure to Properly Wind Down TIE Activities.

-After January 31 in the year following the election, a TIE may not make expenditures except for (i) to satisfy liabilities incurred on or before January 31, or fundraising to satisfy such liabilities, or (ii) to make routine and nominal expenditures associated with and necessary for satisfying such liabilities, terminating the TIE, and responding to the post-election audit, such as routine and nominal overhead costs, bank fees, taxes, and other reasonable expenses for compliance with applicable tax laws.
+After January 31 in the year following the election, a TIE may not make expenditures except for (i) to satisfy liabilities incurred on or before January 31, or fundraising to satisfy such liabilities, or (ii) to make routine and nominal expenditures associated with and necessary for satisfying such liabilities, terminating the TIE, and responding to the postelection audit, such as routine and nominal overhead costs, bank fees, taxes, and other reasonable expenses for compliance with applicable tax laws.
 In addition, the TIE must return all donations remaining after all liabilities have been extinguished and may not continue in existence after April 30 in the year following the year of the election or, in the case of a special election, more than 60 days after inauguration.
 See Admin.
-Code §§ 3-801(1), (2)(c), (6), (7); Board Rules 1-02, 13-03(b)(iii), (iv), (c).
+Code \$ 3-801(1), (2)(c), (6), (7); Board Rules 1-02, 13-03(b)(iii), (iv), (c).

-The standard penalty is \$100 per violation.
+The standard penalty is 150% of the TIE's remaining bank balance per violation.
 However, the Board may assess a higher or lower penalty based on the nature of the violation.
 See Admin.
-Code § 3-802(l).
+Code § 3-802(1).